pexels-photo-21706254-21706254.jpg

 Although Drummond fell short of his goal to usher in a bodysurfing renaissance, he was no doubt the first person to introduce a concise step-by-step methodology for riding waves without a surfboard.

-For those readers looking to get into the sport of bodysurfing, this manual is a good place to start (if you can find it).
+For those readers looking to get into the sport of bodysurfing, this manual is a good place to start.
+Keep in mind, this is one of the rarest books for bodysurfers that exists.

 One has only to watch a swarm of bathers at any crowded beach in order to see that thousands of people are interested in the sport.
 Whenever a good wave for riding comes in, about half the people make an attempt to ride it, and only about one-tenth of one per cent of them even get started on it.
 It is this pitiful sight of thousands of swimmers, young and old, men and women, always trying and never succeeding, that has urged me to put into print a few hints that I hope will be of some help in teaching the enthusiastic beach-goers the art of body surfing, and thus increase a thousand fold the pleasure derived from ocean bathing.